Home / Service Level Agreement

 Availability Service Credit

-98 % — 99.8%2% of Monthly Subscription for affected Service
+98 % — 99.8%2% of Pro Rata Subscription Fee for affected Cloud Offering

-95 % — 97.9%4% of Monthly Subscription for affected Service
+95 % — 97.9%4% of Pro Rata Subscription Fee for affected Cloud Offering

 Support Objectives

-reproducible incident per Table 3 and will use commercially reasonable efforts to resolve such incidents in
+Bentley will, in consultation with the Subscriber, be responsible for classifying each reported, verifiable, and reproducible incident per Table 3 and will use commercially reasonable efforts to resolve such incidents in accordance with the targets specified in Table 4.

 Table 3 – Priority Classification